hernangonzalez1987/test-unico/Readme.md

 - docker pull postgres:9.6.21-alpine
 - docker run -e POSTGRES_DB=unico -e POSTGRES_USER=unico -e POSTGRES_PASSWORD=unico -p 5432:5432 -d postgres

-To create the database schema the following command should be run (*):
+To create the database schema the following command should be executed (*):

 - docker run -it --network=host api migrate

-Optionally to load database with initial data the following command can be run (*):
+Optionally to load database with initial data the following command can be executed (*):

 - docker run -it --network=host initial_load

 ## Usage

-To run the API the following command should be run (*):
+To run the API the following command should be executed (*):

 - docker run -it --network=host -p 8000:8000 api runserver

-The API will be exposed in port 8000 once it is running.
+The API will be exposed in localhost:8000 once it is running.

 ## API Documentation

 ## Logs